 Lenalidomide is approved to treat:

-- Mantle cell lymphoma in patients whose disease has recurred (come back) or has gotten worse after two other treatments, including bortezomib.
+- Mantle cell lymphoma in adults whose disease came back or got worse after two other treatments, including bortezomib.

-- Multiple myeloma in patients who have already received at least one other treatment.
-It is given with dexamethasone.
+- Marginal zone lymphoma in adults who have already received other treatment.
+It is used with rituximab.

 Lenalidomide is also being studied in the treatment of other conditions and types of cancer.